zuplo-samples/xAI-OpenAPI/README.md

 # xAI OpenAPI

 OpenAPI file for xAI.
 Subsequent documentation is directly from the xAI docs (last update Oct 2 2024).
+Their latest OpenAPI can be found at: [https://docs.x.ai/openapi.json](https://docs.x.ai/openapi.json)

+## Interactive API Docs

+You can get live code samples and a full test console using this [Zudoku Sample](https://zudoku.dev/demo?api-url=https://raw.githubusercontent.com/zuplo-samples/xAI-OpenAPI/refs/heads/main/xAI-openapi.json).

-# Quickstart
+## Quickstart
 This page is designed to help you get up and running with our API, including setting up your account and documenting the API and its available functionality.

-# Creating your account
+## Creating your account

 To use your API, you will first need to create an account.
 Start by navigating to xAI Console to sign up.